-Artists must be residents of Minnesota or the five boroughs of New York City to be eligible to apply.
-To be considered, eligible artists must submit their application through an online webform on Lanesboro Arts website.
+Artists must be residents of Minnesota or one of the five boroughs of New York City to be eligible to apply.
+To be considered, eligible artists must submit their application through the online webform on Lanesboro Arts website.
 Complete program details are below.
-Please contact Adam Wiltgen at 507-467-2446 or firstname.lastname@example.org with any questions.
+Please contact Adam Wiltgen at 507-467-2446 or email@example.com with any questions.

 ABOUT LANESBORO ARTS

 Lanesboro Arts is a non-profit, multidisciplinary arts organization working to weave the arts into the social and municipal fabric of Lanesboro, MN.
-LA works closely with local government and cross-sector partners to activate the people and places of Lanesboro, making Lanesboro a national model for revitalizing and sustaining a small town.
-The community has been recognized by ArtPlace America, Americans for the Arts, and the National Endowment for the Arts, and in 2014 Lanesboro Arts was a recipient of a Bush Prize for Community Innovation.
+Lanesboro Arts works closely with local government and cross-sector partners to activate the people and places of Lanesboro, making Lanesboro a national model for revitalizing and sustaining a small town.
+Lanesboro Arts has been recognized by ArtPlace America, Americans for the Arts, and the National Endowment for the Arts; and in 2014 Lanesboro Arts was a recipient of a Bush Prize for Community Innovation.

 ABOUT JEROME FOUNDATION

 The Jerome Foundation, created by artist and philanthropist Jerome Hill (1905-1972), seeks to contribute to a dynamic and evolving culture by supporting the creation, development, and production of new works by emerging artists.
 The Foundation makes grants to not-for-profit arts organizations and artists in Minnesota and New York City.
-The Jerome Foundation is generously providing support for the Lanesboro Artist Residency Program in 2017 and 2018.
+The Jerome Foundation is generously providing support for the Lanesboro Artist Residency Program through 2020.